ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

    * The HTTPS server will have access to the client's IP address and the hostname being requested.
-     This information will be sensitive, as it will expose the user's identity and the domain the user attempted to access.
+     This information will be sensitive, as it will expose the user's identity and the domain name that a user attempted to access.

    * Configuring the local root certificate on endpoints is not a viable option in several deployments like home networks,